Skip to Content

 Placing reese's peanut cup into the center of each baked peanut butter cookie while in the mini muffin tin.

 Cool and place Holly Sprinkles on top of each melted Reese’s cup using small tweezers.
-Allow the cookies to completely cool and carefully remove from baking pan.
+Allow the cookies to completely cool and carefully remove from the baking pan.

 TIP: I remove the cookies by carefully sliding a butter knife down the side of each muffin cup and gently lifting under the cookie.